Section 11 - Timing & Measuring

 (b) In cases where this is not possible, the Committee may accept timings made by a Full Timekeeper approved by Cycling Time Trials (CTT), and conversant with type A (open) events, British Cycling (BC) or the Scottish Cycling Union (SCU).
-The Secretary must have approved any such arrangement before the attempt takes place and received a valid watch certificate.
-Such Timekeepers must use two timing instruments which meet the requirements of Rule 9.02, and must follow the procedures set out in Rule 11.02.
+The Secretary must have approved any such arrangement before the attempt takes place.
+Such Timekeepers must use two electronic timing devices which meet the requirements of Rule 9.02, and must follow the procedures set out in Rule 11.02.
 Such Timekeepers may not act as Official Observers unless they have been appointed in accordance with Rule 5.02.

 (d) It is not necessary for the same person to time both start and finish of an attempt.